telerik/kendo-examples-asp-net-mvc/upload-amazon-s3/README.md

         };
     }

+> Important: Existing files will be overwritten.
+It's highly recommended to make file names unique.

 All fields except "Content-Type" are taken directly from the configuration.
 The content type is inferred from the extension.